Necessary and Sufficient Conditions for Difference Flatness: Introduction

-The paper is organized as follows: In Section \ref{sec:DiscreteTimeSystems_and_Flatness} we recapitulate the concept of flatness for discrete-time systems.
-Section \ref{sec:Projectable_Distributions} is devoted to mathematical preliminaries, which are the foundation for the further investigations.
-In Section \ref{sec:Necessary_and_Sufficient} we introduce a sequence of distributions which generalizes the sequence of distributions from the static feedback linearization test, and show that it gives rise to necessary and sufficient conditions for flatness.
-In Section \ref{sec:Implicit_Triangular_Form}, we show that straightening the distributions out yields a coordinate transformation which transforms the system into a structurally flat implicit triangular form.
-Finally, in Section \ref{sec:Example} we illustrate our results by an example.
+The paper is organized as follows: In Section \ref{sec:DiscreteTimeSystems_and_Flatness} and Section \ref{sec:Projectable_Distributions} we recapitulate the concept of flatness for discrete-time systems and provide some background on projectable vector fields and distributions, which is the mathematical foundation for our conditions.
+In particular, we prove that the largest projectable subdistribution of a given distribution is unique and show how it can be computed.
+In Section \ref{sec:Necessary_and_Sufficient} we present our main result: We introduce a sequence of distributions which generalizes the sequence of distributions from the static feedback linearization test, and show that it gives rise to necessary and sufficient conditions for flatness.
+An example in Section \ref{sec:Example} illustrates our results.